 An International team with participation by researchers with close links to the Instituto de Astrofísica de Canarias and the University of La Laguna, obtains the first clear observational evidence that the mass of the supermassive central black hole in a massive galaxy affects the formation of new stars during its lifetime.
 This had been a widely accepted hypothesis, and is a key to theoretical simulations of massive galaxies, but it lacked observational confirmation.
 The results of this research were published yesterday in Nature magazine.

 The centers of massive galaxies are among the most exotic regions in the universe.
-They harbor supermassive black hole, with masses of at least one million, and reaching thousands of millions of times the mass of the Sun.
-These black holes can cause a great deal of matter to fall towards them, producing the emission of huge quantities of energy before they finally fall into the black hole.
+They harbor supermassive black holes, with masses of at least one million, and reaching thousands of millions of times the mass of the Sun.
+These black holes can cause a great deal of matter to fall toward them, producing the emission of huge quantities of energy before they finally fall into the black hole.
 In addition during this period (the “active phase” of the galaxy, referred to as an AGN or Active Galactic Nucleus) matter is expelled from outside the black hole in the form of high velocity (relativistic) jets, which can produce violent shocks with the surrounding matter.